Frequently Asked Questions

 Can I bring Alcohol to the festival?

 You can bring alcohol onto the campsite for your own consumption.
 Alcohol cannot be sold at the event.
-Alcohol cannot be brought into the licensed area of the event.
+Alcohol cannot be brought into the festival arena (the licensed area of the event).
 This is where you will be asked for your wristband.
-Purbeck Valley Folk Festival are responsible for the supply of music and alcohol within the event area this must be controlled under the rules of the licence.
+Purbeck Valley Folk Festival are responsible for the supply of music and alcohol within the festival arena – this must be controlled under the rules of the licence.

 Can my car be kept beside the caravan in the campervan/caravan field?